nantesnlp/uima-tokenizer/README.md

 # uima-tokenizer

-A very simple and very fast text tokenizer based on a light XML declaration of token (UIMA annotation) patterns
+A very simple and very fast text tokenizer Analysis Engine based on a light XML declaration of token (UIMA annotation) patterns.